Ankitapal1995/OncoVAR/README.md

 # OncoVAR
 OncoVAR is a custom pipeline for detecting cancer-specific somatic mutations from matched tumor-normal NGS data.
 It uses samtools and bcftools for variant calling, benchmarks against Mutect2 and VarScan2, and validates findings with a reference gene list to ensure accurate identification of tumor-exclusive mutations.
+Notably, OncoVAR also identified additional mutations in the EGFR, CDKN2A, TP53, and MED12 genes that were not detected by Mutect2 or VarScan2, highlighting its enhanced sensitivity in mutation detection.

 ### Requirement